PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 # Self Assembling Model Hierarchy
-Copyright © 2023, NVIDIA Corporation, version 1.2
+Copyright © 2023, NVIDIA Corporation, version 1.3

 ## Goal
-Simplify correct model hierarchy construction through removal of the need for explicit `kind=group` tagging without incurring _any_ additional reads of `kind` metadata.
+Simplify correct model hierarchy maintenance and construction through removal of the need for explicit `kind=group` tagging without incurring _any_ additional reads of `kind` metadata.

 ## Background
 USD presents "model hierarchy" as a mechanism for efficient traversal of a stage's "important" prims.
 This importance generally corresponds to the stage's referenced assets, but is pipeline independent, persistent under flattening of arcs, and allows for "casual" use of composition operators without implying "importance" (ie. using internal references to reuse scene description).